Experience-Monks/jam3-lesson-chrome-dev-tools/README.md

 This is how this panel looks:
 ![alt tag](https://developer.chrome.com/static/images/devtools-extension-ui.png)

-On the left side we have the HTML and on the rigth side we have the CSS, here we can saw all the
+On the left side we have the HTML and on the right side we have the CSS, here we can check all the styles that are applied to the elements and we can change it and see it lively.

 ###Console
 Here is the awesome!